 We stay on top of all of these changes and we can chat about your business and help you figure out whether it makes sense for you to hire this part out or if, with a bit of education, you can keep going on your own.

-Let’s highlight some of the newest features to hit the promoted pins scene in the last few months:
+Let’s highlight some of the newest features to hit the Pinterest ads scene in the last few months:

 Test Event Code Feature – This tool allows you to test your ads by taking the action on your ad in real-time.
 Previously, the Tag Helper allowed you to determine that your tag was installed correctly, but it didn’t allow you to test your own CTA.
 For more complicated funnels (like when there’s a tripwire involved or special pricing for a certain action), it was impossible to test before.
 This new tool allows you to test those complicated funnels in real-time.